Oppdal Municipality: Geography

-Oppdal is bordered by two municipalities in Trøndelag county (Rennebu to the northeast and Rindal to the west), two municipalities in Møre og Romsdal county (Surnadal to the north and Sunndal to the west), two municipalities in Hedmark county (Tynset to the east and Folldal to the south), and one municipality in Oppland county (Dovre to the south).
+Oppdal is bordered by two municipalities in Trøndelag county (Rennebu Municipality to the northeast and Rindal Municipality to the west), two municipalities in Møre og Romsdal county (Surnadal Municipality to the north and Sunndal Municipality to the west), and three municipalities in Innlandet county (Tynset Municipality to the east and Folldal Municipality and Dovre Municipality to the south).

 European route E6 passes straight through the commercial center of Oppdal going north and south, and Norwegian National Road 70 connects Oppdal to Kristiansund in the west.

 The southeastern part of Trollheimen mountain range is located in the municipality.
 The municipality covers an area equal to the entire county of Vestfold.
 The administrative centre is at 545 m above sea level.
 In 2001, its drinking water was named the best in Norway.